Product Analytics Table

 Learn how Triple Whale classifies new/returning customers.

-New Customer ROAS
+New Customer ROASnew_customer_roasformula

 Revenue generated from new customers relative to ad spend.